Simple REST with Payload Scripting

 Returning a data point called whose name is defined in the Timestamp configuration option will result in the value of that data point being used as the timestamp.
 This data point will not be added to the reading.
 The default name of the timestamp is timestamp.

-The timestamp data point should be a string and the timestamp should be formatted to match the definition given in the Time format configuration parameter.
+The timestamp data point should be either be a string with the timestamp should be formatted to match the definition given in the Time format configuration parameter, or a numeric value.
 The format is based on the standard Linux strptime formatting options and is discussed above in the section discussing the Time Based selection method.
 It should be noted however that this timestamp handling in the payload is independent of the selection method chosen.

 The timezone may be set by using the Timezone configuration parameter to set the offset of the timezone in which the API is running.